MarufZak/study-logs/linux-command-line/README.md

 It's also possible to escape special characters with backslash.
 For example to prevent some single expansion, we would use `echo "Hello $USER, balance is \$123"`.
 It's also possible to escape special meaning characters (`$`, `&`, ` ` space, `!`) in filenames.
 When used inside single quotes, backslash behaves as a regular character.

 Besides escaping purpose, backslash also serves as control codes.
 In ASCII, first 32 characters are used to transmit commands to teletype devices, These includes special characers like `\n` (newline, in Unix it's linefeed), `\b` (backspace), `/a` (bell).
+Idea of backslash originated in C and was adopted by shell.
+Fun fact is that `\a` can make beep.
+In program `sleep 10; echo "Done\a"`, beep is done after 10 seconds.

+---

+**Command line editing**

+Bash uses Readline library (collection of shared routines that other programs can use) to implement command line editing.
+Some include using arrow keys to move the cursor.
+There are other key bindings for different types of actions.
+What i found most interesting are:

+1. `CTRL-A` - move to the start of the line
+2. `CTRL-E` - move to the end of the line.
+3. `ALT-F` - move cursor forward by one word
+4. `ALT-B` - move cursor backward by one word
+5. `CTRL-L` - clear console and move cursor to top left.

+In Readline docs there is keyword _meta_.
+It modern keyboards it maps to `ALT` key.
+However in older keyboards it might be different.